cannicj/Digital-Tools/README.md

     │   ├── vcs.xml
     │   └── what_factors_predict_sp500.iml
     ├── data
     │   ├── cache/joblib			<- All files from the caching are saved here.
     │   ├── processed				<- Storing of processed files
     │   └── raw											<- Storing of raw downloaded files
     ├── notebooks
     │   ├── playground			<- playground to play with the models │   └── analysis				<- notebook with the full analysis
     ├── reports
     │   ├── figures				<- figures used in the report and beamer presentation │   ├── 0.0_main.tex			<- main Latex file
     │   ├── 0.1_titlepage.tex	<- storing of the titlepage
     │   ├── 1_File.tex			<- storing of the main content of the report
     │   ├── 2_references.bib		<- references for the bibliography
     │   ├── Presentation.tex		<- beamer presentation
     │   └── packages.sty			<- big file with all packages
     ├── src
     │   ├── data					<- all functions (.py) to downoad the data │   ├── features				<- all functions (.py) to build the features │   ├── models					<- all functions (.py) to run the models │   └── visualizations		<- all functions (.py) to visualize the results and for the playground ├── .gitignore					<- gitignore file with files to ignore ├── Dockerfile
-    ├── Makefile
-    ├── requirements.txt								<- The requirements file for reproducing the analysis environment ├── setup.py											<- makes project pip installable (pip install -e .) so src can be imported
+    ├── requirements.txt			<- The requirements file for reproducing the analysis environment

 ## Project flow
 --------